 NOTE 2: This solution proposes an indicator to communicate how the UE derive keys.
 Whether or not sending the indicator is necessary is in the scope of Key Issue #1 "Credentials owned by an external entity".

 9. The UE derives its keys and the registration is complete.

-This solution proposes that the DCS sends information about how to reach the PS to the ON if the administrator running the DCS knows to which company the devices are sold.
-The ON or UE can then use this information to select the PS.
-The details are out of scope of this solution.
+10. The AMF sends the PS address to the UE over the established secure NAS connection.
+The AMF may also store the PS address for future use, e.g. to send it to the SMF for enabling user plane access limitation towards the PS.

 Editor’s Note: How to protect the provisioning procedure via Control Plane regarding to the trust relationship between Onboarding SNPN and PS owner’s domain is FFS.